NetDenizen/booru-wizard/README.md

 * The 'sashes' which are dragged to resize the window panes are also a bit poorly defined.
 I can probably change that.
 There also appears to be an issue with selections being entirely hidden, rather than highlighted in the uneditable fields (7 and 9). - Sizing modified to make the 'sashes' more distinct.

 * Normally, the software periodically updates its output files, in case it suddenly crashes before its normal closing procedure would be done.
 Currently, this process runs in the background without any feedback to the user.
 I consider adding some kind of indication for it. - Flush timer and button added.

+* Especially in the case of imagesets, I consider that the same sequence of tags might be frequently repeated between multiple images.
+This raises the question as to if it should be possible to copy tags from one image to another.
+If not directly implemented, a string containing all tags, in a similar vein to the SESSION_TAGS option can be copy-and-pasted. - Implemented by SESSION_TAGS_IMPORTER, and BULK_TAGGER